LorenDB/funkwhale-android/.gitlab/issue_templates/Bug report.md

 A clear and concise description of what you expected to happen.

+**Actual behavior**

+A clear and consise description of what actually happened, instead.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.